 Next, consider your theme, goals, and any prizes you’ll be giving out.
 Announcing your event well in advance can help you increase interest.
 And, by coming up with a unique social media hashtag, those who aren’t able to attend will be able to follow along at home.

 And finally, don’t forget to give some consideration to the menu.
 You don’t have to aim for the stereotypical hackathon staples of pizza and energy bars.
-If you need some ideas for a menu, call up the Concierge service to find a local caterer who can work within your budget.

 Remember, there’s no wrong answer to the question, what is a hackathon?
 As long as you’re focused on hands-on collaboration, it can be as laid-back or as structured as you choose!